-Diploma Summary: 15.5 Required Credits & 9.5 Elective Credits (See Course Description Book for additional information).
+Diploma Summary: 15.5 Required Credits & 9.5 elective credits for the class of 2025.
+Beginning with class of 2026, 11.5 elective credits (See Course Description Book for additional information).

 COMMENCEMENT

 In addition to completing the minimum requirements for a diploma and prior to taking part in commencement exercises, students must pay all fees and fines, return all books, school equipment or materials, and complete all detention time owed.
 This requirement has been supported by the courts i.e., Fowler v.
 Williamson.